 - Sunglasses (I do love Rayban, they may be a bit more expensive but I bought mine 4 years ago and they’re still great)

 - Wallet with credit card and USB stick (for backing up my photos)

 - Shoulder bag for my documents (including passport)

 - Loose-leaf-file for travel documents and blank paper

-I use Deuter Backpacks for my backpacking trips – high quality and long-lasting.
+I use Deuter Backpacks for my backpacking trips – high quality and durable.

-If I go travel around Thailand’s north or north-east during the cool season from around November to February, of course I would add one more pair of pants, a long sleeve or two, one more jacket and a bigger backpack (the one you can see on the right).
+If I go travel around Thailand’s north or north-east during the cool season from around November to February, of course I would add one more pair of pants, a long sleeve or two, one more jacket and a bigger backpack (the right one in the picture).

 Maybe some of that information is useful for you, it took me around two years to figure out my optimal travel gear.
 And now I don’t even have to think about it much at all and just throw all the important things into my backpack within 20 minutes.